How to live on a budget, a tight budget, and actually enjoy it?

 I encourage you to complete it for 2 weeks.
 You could find it quite eye opening!

-Clothes are a prime area for reducing spend on to help you in your quest of successfully living on a budget.
+Clothes are a prime area for reducing spending on to help you in your quest to learn how to live on a budget and save money successfully.

 I’m not saying don’t buy any clothes for 2 years but if you did, think of the money you would save in that time.